php-joe/wl-email-prefix/README.md

 # wl-email-prefix
-Problem 2: Create a function that only displays the prefix of an email address.
+Problem: Create a function that only displays the prefix of an email address.